Menu Icon

 • Heavier menstrual flow

-Genetic correlations with co-existing chronic conditions, such as headaches and back/joint pain, suggest that certain women are genetically susceptible to experiencing pain with endometriosis.xxiv
+The study also indicated that there are genetic correlations with co-existing chronic conditions, such as headaches and back and joint pain, suggesting that certain females are genetically susceptible to experiencing pain with endometriosis.xxiii

 How is endometriosis diagnosed?

-Endometriosis typically appears as “powder burn” or “gunshot” lesions on the surfaces of the peritoneum; these lesions are black, dark brown, or blueish nodules or small cysts.
-Endometriosis can also appear as subtle lesions that are also called “atypical” lesions, characterized as red or clear clumps of cells or tissues.
-These cells and tissues additionally occur with bleeding or white fibrous plaques and yellow-brown discoloration within the abdomen.xxvii
+Endometriosis typically appears as “powder burn” or “gunshot” lesions on the surfaces of the peritoneum (the lining of the abdomen); these lesions are black, dark brown, or blueish nodules or small cysts.
+Endometriosis can also appear as subtle lesions, called atypical lesions, characterized by red or clear clumps of cells or tissues.
+These cells and tissues additionally occur with bleeding or white fibrous plaques and yellow-brown discoloration within the abdomen.xxvi

-Endometriosis is staged according to the severity of disease visualized at the time of surgery.
-The revised American Society for Reproductive Medicine (rASRM) scoring system is currently the best-known and most widely used system for classifying the four stages of endometriosis.
-Values are assigned according to the size and location of the endometriotic lesions.
+Endometriosis is categorized into four stages according to the severity of disease at the time of surgery.
+The revised American Society for Reproductive Medicine (ASRM) scoring system is currently the best-known and most widely used system for classifying the four stages of endometriosis, but other scoring systems also exist.xxix Values are assigned according to the size and location of the endometriotic lesions.
 Points are also assigned based on the presence and severity of scar tissue in the pelvis.
-All points are added, and the resulting total score is classified into four grades of severity.xxx
+All points are added, and the resulting total score is classified into four grades of severity.xxx,xxxi

-• Stage IV, Severe, greater than 40 pointsxxxi
+• Stage IV: Severe, greater than 40 points

 How does endometriosis impact fertility?

-Approximately one-third of women with endometriosis have infertility.
+Approximately one third of females with endometriosis have infertility.
 The presence of endometriosis can negatively affect the chance of spontaneous conception.
-In vitro fertilization (IVF) pregnancy rates are also decreased in patients with endometriosis when compared to women with unexplained or tubal factor infertility.xxxv,xxxvi
+In vitro fertilization (IVF) pregnancy rates are also decreased in patients with endometriosis when compared to females with unexplained or tubal factor infertility.xxxv

-In mild disease (Stage I-II), endometriotic cells and tissue may stimulate a localized immune and inflammatory response which has the potential to impact follicular development, endometrial development, or implantation.xxxvii Inflammatory cells have been identified in the peritoneal fluid of women with endometriosis which could also impair oocyte fertilization and tubal transport of the gametes.xxxviii,xxxix
+In mild cases (stage I and II), endometriotic cells and tissue may stimulate a localized immune and inflammatory response, which has the potential to impact follicular development, endometrial development, or embryo implantation.xxxvi Inflammatory cells have been identified in the peritoneal fluid of females with endometriosis, which could also impair egg fertilization and transport of eggs and sperm through the fallopian tubes.xxxvii,xxxviii

-In patients with moderate to severe endometriosis (Stages III-IV), pelvic adhesions (fibrous scar tissue) may cause anatomical distortion of ovaries and tubes.
-This can create a barrier that prevents the egg and/or sperm from traveling through the Fallopian tube.
-Endometriosis can also impair normal egg development and ovulation.xl Inflammatory reactions due to endometriosis may also impact fertility in patients with severe diseases as described above.
+In patients with moderate to severe endometriosis (stages III and IV), pelvic adhesions (fibrous scar tissues) may form in the ovaries and fallopian tubes.
+These adhesions can create a barrier that prevents eggs and sperm from travelling through the fallopian tubes.
+Endometriosis can also impair normal egg development and ovulation.xxxix Inflammatory reactions due to endometriosis may also impact fertility in patients with severe cases, as described above.

 What treatments exist for endometriosis and how successful are they?

-Treatments options for endometriosis are targeted towards pain reduction, infertility treatment, or both.
-These treatments may include medication, surgery, or a combination.
-If pain is the main problem, medication may be tried before surgical diagnosis and treatment by laparoscopy.
-Clinicians should consider patient preferences, side effects, efficacy, cost, and availability when deciding on treatments.
+Treatment options for endometriosis are targeted toward pain reduction, infertility treatment, or both.
+These treatments may include medication, surgery, or a combination of the two.
+If pain is the main problem, patients can try medication before turning to surgery for diagnosis and treatment.

-Both the European Society of Human Reproduction and Embryology (ESHRE) and the American College of Obstetricians and Gynecologists (ACOG) guidelines have similar recommendations for treatment, which may include the following:xli,xlii
+Both the European Society of Human Reproduction and Embryology (ESHRE) and the American College of Obstetricians and Gynecologists (ACOG) guidelines have similar recommendations for treatment.
+Here are some examples:xl,xli

-• Hormonal treatments: these can lower estrogen levels and suppress the activity of the disease.
-Treatments include progestins (synthetic progesterone drugs) GnRH agonists (e.g., Trelstar®), GnRH antagonists, hormonal contraceptives (e.g., birth control pill, vaginal ring, IUD, or transdermal patch), or aromatase inhibitors (stop the enzyme that produces estrogen).
+• Hormone treatments: These treatments can lower estrogen levels and suppress disease activity.
+Treatments include progestins, which are synthetic progesterone drugs (e.g., dienogest and Sayana® Press), GnRH agonists (e.g., Trelstar®), GnRH antagonists, hormonal contraceptives (e.g., birth control pill, vaginal ring, IUD, or transdermal patch), or aromatase inhibitors (medications to stop the enzyme that produces estrogen).

-• Pain relievers: analgesics such as NSAIDs (non-steroidal anti-inflammatory drugs, i.e., Advil®) are recommended to reduce pain and inflammation.xliii
+• Pain relievers: Analgesics such as NSAIDS (non-steroidal anti-inflammatory drugs, e.g., Advil®) are recommended to reduce pain and inflammation.xlii

-Drug treatment, as noted above, is used to prevent the recurrence of pain symptoms and ovarian endometriosis and may also be used as an alternative to surgery for patients without extensive disease.
-However, drug treatment often prevents conception since the drugs prescribed are generally contraceptives and therefore medical treatment (using medications) of endometriosis symptoms does not improve fertility.xliv
+Drug treatment, as noted above, is used to prevent the recurrence of pain symptoms and ovarian endometriosis and may also be used as an alternative to surgery for patients without severe cases.
+However, drug treatment often prevents conception, since the drugs prescribed are generally contraceptive; therefore, this type of medical treatment for endometriosis symptoms does not improve fertility.xliv

-When medical therapy is not effective, surgery to diagnose, stage, and destroy endometriosis can be considered.
-When endometriosis is surgically diagnosed in a symptomatic patient, doctors will recommend surgical ablation or excision of the endometriotic lesions to reduce endometriosis-associated pain or to improve fertility.
-Laparoscopic excision and ablation are associated with improved clinical pregnancy rates. xlv,xlvi
+When hormonal therapy is not effective, patients can consider surgery to diagnose, stage, and treat endometriosis.
+When endometriosis is surgically diagnosed in a symptomatic patient, doctors recommend surgical ablation or excision of the endometriotic lesions to reduce endometriosis-associated pain or to improve fertility.
+Laparoscopic excision and ablation are associated with improved clinical pregnancy rates.xlv,xlvi

-Following surgery, most patients will experience a reduction in their pain symptoms, however recurrent symptoms are common.xlvii Repeat surgery should be avoided when possible, due to the risks of the surgical procedure and limited data regarding the benefit of repeat surgery.
+Following surgery, most patients will experience a reduction in their pain symptoms; however, recurrent symptoms are common.xlvii Repeat surgery should be avoided when possible due to the risks of the surgical procedure and limited data regarding the benefit of repeat surgery.
 However, for patients with severe pain who do not tolerate or respond to medical treatment, repeat surgery may be considered.
-For patients with infertility who are unable to conceive after surgery, assisted reproductive technology (i.e., IVF) may be an option.
-One clinical trial of 450 patients showed that three months of hormonal treatment (GnRH agonist), surgical treatment, or both treatments combined were all effective to treat symptoms.
-This study cohort was followed for two years and a pregnancy rate of 55-65 percent was observed.xlviii
+For patients with infertility who are unable to conceive after surgery, assisted reproductive technology (ART) may be an option.
+One clinical trial of 450 patients showed that three months of hormonal treatment (GnRH agonist), surgical treatment, or both treatments combined were all effective to treat symptoms.xlviii This cohort study was followed for two years and a pregnancy rate of 55 to 65 percent was observed.

 What happens if endometriosis is left untreated?

-Although most women report that their pelvic symptoms began during adolescence, most do not receive timely diagnosis and treatment.
-This is because the varying symptoms can be attributed to other conditions and imaging has low sensitivity to detect the presence of endometriosis.
+Although most females report that their pelvic symptoms began during adolescence, it is unlikely that they will receive timely diagnosis or treatment.
+This delay is because the varying symptoms can be attributed to other conditions, and imaging has low sensitivity to detect the presence of endometriosis.
 Surgery, the gold standard for diagnosis, is only appropriate when symptoms reach levels of severity that justify the risk of surgical complications.
-For patients with pelvic pain due to endometriosis, the long interval between symptom onset and diagnosis can result in prolonged pain, decreased quality of life, and psychological stress.xlix
+For patients with pelvic pain due to endometriosis, the long interval between symptom onset and diagnosis can result in prolonged pain, decreased quality of life, and psychological stress.lii

 What are other endometriosis risks and complications?

-Pelvic pain may be inflammatory as well as neuropathic (impaired nervous system), resulting in persistent pain even after endometriotic lesions are removed.l Other co-existing conditions and subsequent disorders are more likely to occur in women with endometriosis.
-These include:li
+Pelvic pain may be inflammatory as well as neuropathic (impaired nervous system), resulting in persistent pain even after endometriotic lesions are removed.liii Other co-existing conditions and subsequent disorders are more likely to occur in females with endometriosis:liv

 • Central sensitization

 Chronic pain that is unresponsive to conventional treatments develops in about 30 percent of patients with endometriosis.
-Women with endometriosis are also at high risk for cross-organ sensitization (pain perception from adjacent structures due to convergence of neural pathways).liii This explains the poor post-surgical pain relief in many affected women.
+Females with endometriosis are also at high risk for cross-organ sensitization (pain perception from adjacent structures due to convergence of neural pathways).lvi This sensitization explains the poor post-surgical pain relief in many affected individuals.

 Conclusion

-While endometriosis can often be a chronic medical condition, there are treatment options that can help women manage their endometriosis symptoms and improve their quality of life.
+While endometriosis can often be a chronic medical condition, there are treatment options that can help patients manage their endometriosis symptoms and improve their quality of life.
 Treatment options depend on whether the endometriosis symptoms are related to pelvic pain, infertility, or both.
-Patients with endometriosis related symptoms should seek care from a physician that is experienced with this disease and the available treatment options.
+Patients with endometriosis-related symptoms should seek care from a physician experienced with this disease and its available treatment options.

 i Endometriosis.
 (2018).
 Nature Reviews Disease Primers, 4(1). https://doi.org/10.1038/s41572-018-0011-x